Boy2700/alx-pre_course/0x01-git/README.md

-my first README.md
+my first readme.md
-this is an update
+This is an update